Online MBA in Florida

 - Consumer Goods and Services Marketing – This concentration will provide students with advanced knowledge and insight into goods and services, behavior and buying, and promotional strategy.
 Three courses are needed to complete this concentration.

 7. Rollins College

 At Rollins College, the Crummer Graduate School of Business offers three MBA programs.
 Rollins programs are top ranked, and major voices in the business community such as Forbes, Princeton, and Bloomberg have ranked the Crummer School of Business as a top performer.
-Rollins MBA programs are AACSB accredited and designed help students accelerate career goals, create a competitive edge, and help propel organizations forward.
+Rollins MBA programs in Florida are AACSB-accredited and designed help students accelerate career goals, create a competitive edge, and help propel organizations forward.
 International learning opportunities and career development resources are fundamental pillars that help courses come to life.
 Each program is unique its course offerings, admission requirements, structure, and length.
 Credit amount ranges from 36 to 42.5 credits, length from 16-20 months, and work experience from minimal to 10 years.
 Although unique, each program is built on the quality that makes Rollins a well-known and respected institution.